Chart Color Schemes

 Nailsworth displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Nailsworth, as recorded in the latest Census, 69.3% of dwellings were houses, with the remaining 30.7% being semi-detached, apartments, or other types.
-This compares to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in Nailsworth stood at 29.5%, with mortgaged dwellings at 37.2% and rented ones at 33.3%.
-The median monthly mortgage repayment was $1,995, higher than Adelaide metro's average of $1,562.
-Weekly rent in Nailsworth was $300, compared to Adelaide metro's $320.
-Nationally, Nailsworth's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.
+Dwelling structure in Nailsworth, as evaluated at the latest Census held on 27 August 2016, comprised 69.3% houses and 30.7% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
+This compares to Adelaide metropolitan area's dwelling structure of 75.2% houses and 24.9% other dwellings.
+Home ownership in Nailsworth stood at 29.5%, with mortgaged dwellings at 37.2% and rented dwellings at 33.3%.
+The median monthly mortgage repayment in the area was $1,995, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure for Nailsworth was recorded at $300, compared to Adelaide metro's $320.
+Nationally, Nailsworth's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing